okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-url-domain/main/index.md

 layout: Guides
 ---

-This guide teaches you how to customize the Okta URL domain and how to configure a custom email notification domain.
+This guide explains how to customize your Okta org with your URL domain name and how to configure a custom email domain so that you can present a branded experience to your end users.

 ---